Animiiexe/playplex/README.md

 Here are the six games available in the portal:

 1. **Tic Tac Toe**
-   - Description: Play the classic game of Tic Tac Toe against the computer or a friend.
+    Play the classic game of Tic Tac Toe against the computer or a friend.
 Strategize to get three of your marks in a row to win the game.

 2. **Ping Pong**
-   - Description: Enjoy a game of Ping Pong with simple controls and challenging AI.
+ Enjoy a game of Ping Pong with simple controls and challenging AI.
 Use your paddle to hit the ball and outscore your opponent.

 3. **2048**
-   - Description: Combine tiles with the same numbers to reach 2048 in this addictive puzzle game.
+    Combine tiles with the same numbers to reach 2048 in this addictive puzzle game.
 Each move merges tiles, so plan carefully.

 4. **Snake**
-   - Description: Control the snake to eat food, grow longer, and avoid running into walls or itself.
+   Control the snake to eat food, grow longer, and avoid running into walls or itself.
 The longer the snake, the higher the score.

 5. **Matchmaker**
-   - Description: Test your memory by matching pairs of cards within a time limit.
+    Test your memory by matching pairs of cards within a time limit.
 The fewer moves you use, the better your score.

 6. **Dino Game**
-   - Description: Play the classic offline Dino Game, jumping over obstacles to achieve a high score.
+ Play the classic offline Dino Game, jumping over obstacles to achieve a high score.
 How far can you run?

 ## Screenshots